-Barth did not affirm the Virgin Birth due to a mechanical view of inspiration that is unwilling to question or admit that there are problems with the two nativity stories contained in Matthew and Luke respectively.
+Barth affirmed the Virgin Birth but did not do so due to a mechanical view of inspiration that is unwilling to question or admit that there are problems with the two nativity stories contained in Matthew and Luke respectively.
 Barth affirmed the Virgin Birth because it communicated the truth that Jesus Christ is Emmanuel, who is God With Us.

 The following famous quotation is from Karl Barth's Church Dogmatics IV.1 The Doctrine of Reconciliation (Study Edition 21) and explains Barth's argument for the Virgin Birth: